fastlane/fastlane/fastlane/lib/fastlane/actions/docs/deliver.md

 All options below are useful if you want to specify certain app metadata in your `Deliverfile` or `Fastfile`

-### Localised
+### Localized

-Localised values should be set like this
+Localized values should be set like this

 ```ruby-skip-tests
 description({